 Amblyopia is caused by any condition that affects normal use of the eyes and visual development.
 In many cases, amblyopia may be hereditary, or passed down through the family.
 Amblyopia has three major causes:

-Amblyopia occurs most commonly with misaligned or crossed eyes.
+Amblyopia occurs most commonly with misaligned or crossed eyes4.
 The crossed eye "turns off" to avoid double vision, and the child uses only the better eye.
 The misaligned eye then fails to develop good vision.

 Refractive errors are eye conditions that are corrected by wearing eyeglasses.
 Amblyopia occurs when one eye is out of focus because it is more nearsighted, farsighted, or astigmatic than the other.